ahmed-el-bakkali/EasyDocs/README.md

 > Known Limitations

-This is an early build a few things are not there yet but will be added in upcoming versions:
+This is an early build a few things are not there yet :

 - No pagination, resource lists load all matching results at once
 - No text search, browsing relies on the school/year/major/semester/subject filters
 - No moderation dashboard, the flag table exists but isn't wired up in the UI yet
+- The DB can get better, some tables should be absorbed by other table

 > Roadmap

 - [ ] Search across resource titles/descriptions or tags